 “We don't know how much we have to pay, while the project is stalled, causing difficulties for the company,” a Gotec representative worried.

-For example, CT Group’s Metro Star Apartment Project in Thu Duc has completed the basement foundation for a long time.
+For example, CT Group’s Metro Star Apartment Project in Thu Duc has completed the basement foundation a long time ago.
 This project was put on the list of legal obstacles to be resolved in 2024, but so far it has remained “inactive”.
 Similarly, Novaland has the Binh Khanh Residential Area Project, which was allocated land and granted a construction permit, but has also been stalled for many years.

 A business leader was upset: “Our project was recognized by the City as having been dismantled since the middle of last year, but the Department of Construction requested re-confirmation from the Department of Agriculture and Environment.
 The Department of Agriculture and Environment is waiting for instructions.
-Each place waited for the other, but in the end, the business still could not proceed.”
+Each place waited for the other, but in the end the business still could not proceed.”

-A business representative frankly said: “We do not ask for preferential treatment, we just need the agencies to handle it properly and on time.
+A business representative frankly said: “We do not ask for preferential treatment, we just need the agencies to handle it responsibly and on time.
 We cannot let a document go around from one department to another for months without businesses knowing what to do.”

-This reality requires a mechanism to connect departments and branches to shorten processing time, avoiding the situation of “untangling one place, causing more congestion in another”.
+This reality requires a mechanism to connect departments and branches to shorten processing time, avoiding the situation of "untangling one place, causing more congestion in another place".
 In addition, agencies need to commit to a clear timeline for each processing stage, ensuring that it does not exceed the deadline set by the City People's Committee.

 Source: https://baodautu.vn/doanh-nghiep-mong-som-thong-suot-toan-bo-quy-trinh-go-vuong-du-an-d342202.html